pawaclawczyk/digital-garden/Notes/Topic Modeling.md

 - Extract meaning from text
 - Identify recurring themes and topics in text
 - Text is [[unstructured data]]
+- What's the relation between topic modeling and [[Keyword Extraction]]?

 ## Tasks